EHfive/pulseaudio-modules-bt/README.md

     #if pulseaudio not restart automatically run
     pulseaudio --start

-then connect your bt headphone and swith audio profile to 'A2DP Sink'
+then connect your bt headphone and switch audio profile to 'A2DP Sink'

-if there is only profile 'HSP/HFP' anf 'off', disconnect and reconncet headphone
+if there is only profile 'HSP/HFP' and 'off', disconnect and reconncet headphone

 ## TODO